evanx/component-validator/README.md

 The component supervisor singleton:
 - supports declarative defaults of system and component configuration properties.
-- supports declarative validation of properties.
+- supports declarative validation of customisable properties.
-- supports system configuration "transforms" to provide constituent component configurations.
+- supports programmable system configuration "transforms" that provide constituent component configurations.
+- supports using third-party tools such as `gulp` for configuration pipelines
 - initialises each required component as per its required configuration properties and service dependencies.
-- advises components to `start` when the the system is ready i.e. all components have been initialised
+- advises components to `start` when the system is ready e.g. all components have been successfully initialised
 - initiates a graceful shutdown of all components
 - supports multiple instances of the same component
-- supports scheduling component tasks at various times and/or intervals
+- supports scheduling components at various times/intervals

 A component
 - is assigned a name e.g. for configuration and logging
 - is provided with a logger
-- is provided with a metrics aggregator
+- is provided with a metrics aggregator e.g. to count events, record averages, peak values, distributions for histograms, etc.
 - is configured with a set of `props` which must be considered immutable
 - is provided with other dependencies via a `service` object
 - is initialised with a `state` object which includes `{name, props, logger, service, metrics}`
 - has lifecycle hooks including `start` and `end`

+Incidently, the metrics aggregator:
+- counts events
+- somehow publishes/pushes metrics for monitoring purposes e.g. to Prometheus, Influx, Redis, et al.
+- optionally aggregates values to record the average, peak, and distribution for histograms
+- operates in tandem with the same logger, e.g. generates some logs on behalf of the component.

 The lifecycle hooks must return an ES6 `Promise` so that they can be expressed as ES2016 `async` functions for `await.`